-The first line of this stanza adds further reason for not marking “his grave”—that the narrator plans to “go no more” there.
-This strengthens the notion that she wishes this relationship to remain in the past, giving additional rationale for this desire in the following line: “For the woods are cold.”
+The first line of this stanza adds a further reason for not marking “his grave”—that the narrator plans to “go no more” there.
+This strengthens the notion that she wishes this relationship to remain in the past, giving an additional rationale for this desire in the following line: “For the woods are cold.”
 This declaration, after all, cannot describe the “forest” she “shall bury” him in since that logic does not stand as a reason why she would not go to “his grave.”
 If “the woods [being] cold” were the reason, she only needed to “bury” him in a warmer area to make visiting “his grave” easier.
 It can be inferred, then, that “the woods” refer to the relationship itself rather than “the forest” in which he will be “bur[ied].”
 The “Love” was “cold,” and this is why she “shall go no more to his grave.”

-There is strength in the third and fourth lines of this stanza in that she means to press forward with her life.
+There is strength in the third and fourth lines of this stanza of ‘Buried Love’ in that she means to press forward with her life.
 Specifically, she plans to “gather as much of joy [a]s [her] hands can hold.”
 This idea, however, embraces lingering sadness since it seems uncertain how much happiness she will encounter in the future.
 She does not know for certain—only that it will be “[a]s much of” it as she can manage.
 That “of” is also telling since it expresses that the “joy” will not be full.
 Rather, she will experience “of joy,” like a small part of the overall experience.

 It is also worth noting that she uses her “hands” as the measuring tool for how much “joy” she will find.
 This takes the romantic notion out of the emotional realm of the heart, which indicates she is not letting her emotions control her any longer.
 Rather, she is in control of her life and “Love” since she has quite literally placed related details in her own “hands.”
-Additionally, the “hands” physically cannot hold a large amount of things on their own.
-This aspect implies she does not mean to “Love” as largely as she has for this “bittersweet” romance, which again hints control over the situation.
+Additionally, the “hands” physically cannot hold a large number of things on their own.
+This aspect implies she does not mean to “Love” as large as she has for this “bittersweet” romance, which again hints at control over the situation.
 She does not want to hurt like this another time, so she will limit the amount of emotion she grants any upcoming relationship.

 I shall stay all day in the sun